 Course Title: Tech 2 Term: Semester Eligibility: 7th or 8th Grade

 Course Description: Tech 2 focuses on preparing students to become 21st century technology experts.
-Students will utilize Google Union Apps for Education in becoming experts at Google Drive, Google Docs, Google Slides and Google Forms.
-These students will also receive training in Digital Animation, Movie Creation, and Web 2.0 Apps and Extensions.
+Students will utilize Google Union Apps for Education in becoming experts at Google Drive, Google Docs, Google Slides, Google Maps, and Google Forms.
+These students will also receive training in Digital Animation, Movie Creation, Stop Motion and digital photography.
 There will be opportunities to create digital graphic novels, cutting-edge infographics, and much more.
 You will leave Tech 2 as a future-ready, Tech-tastic student with skills directly applicable toward high school success.